chandrunarayan/idmd/lessons/week4/code/readme.md

 [_Bush School IDMD Spring Semester 2021_](https://chandrunarayan.github.io/idmd/)
-# Week 4 Code Specifications
+# Week of Feb 8th & 15th Code Specifications

 The In-Class Exercises and Creativity Exploration Project is intended to demonstrate your coding skill to produce the visual elements you see linked below.